computerguided/FCM/doc/Examples.md

 ![](https://www.plantuml.com/plantuml/img/TPB1JiCm38RlUGfhHwG-03kCJGEaNT0qJcWW56O34MrI9TxGDl7kk4dAsdLSsjh_vzz_eau3Qy_RgbIV1WcegdaFI67ZJSt6MQN2bx6rzhg2cVVk6uuAuDvPVZG7Wclr8mHh9bXHvNR6VkHoXdWg5bZIEPRh-V9rxhod3KU5G0SOfSzdcnKmU3CQyB8XmlB-ZxoBnscWMytwJGVnZ3s1b5fVlK0nIU5KyuHYMqjZ46aCxVWuTHOMyy3aB507bRBXrC1EXjfR4Fw9mWKavnBzmNKjcXsYfTiTJ4UrF_gtgKXPqvNqJgHntmPDQb7IEvziyewizTnpZixE2xvJiYX_s2y0)

-Although the check  of the messages is the same, two choice-points are required because the processing is different.
+Although the check  of the messages is the same, two choice-points ("Add Correct Id?" and "Remove Correct Id?") are required because the processing is different.
 While this is technically not a problem, it does make the state machine more complex, especially when there would be even more messages that need to be handled in a similar way (e.g. `Database:ReadInd`, `Database:ChangeInd`, etc.).

 For this purpose, FCM introduces two mechanisms: